tamarin-prover/tamarin-prover/manual/src/003_example.md

 Function Signature and Equational Theory
 ----------------------------------------

-We are working in the symbolic model of security protocol verification, which means that we model the messages as terms, built from functions, satisfying an underlying equational theory.
-This will be explained in detail later, but for now note that there are function names which we explicitly declare together with their arity, and equalities that define the semantic equivalence of terms, e.g., the decryption of an encrypted ciphertext is the original message, when the correct keys are used.
+We are working in the symbolic model of security protocols.
+This means that we model the messages as terms, built from functions, that satisfy an underlying equational theory.
+This will be explained in detail later.
+But for now note that there are function names, which we explicitly declare together with their arity, and equalities that define the semantic equivalence of terms, e.g., the decryption of an encrypted ciphertext is the original message, when the correct keys are used.
 We generally use lower-case for function names.

 We model hashing using the unary function 'h'.
 We model asymmetric encryption by declaring